tbidne/shrun/README.md

 # Motivation

-`shell-run` was borne out of frustration when running shell commands.
-Say, for instance, you run several commands on a regular basis, e.g., updates after pulling the latest code.
+`shell-run` was borne of frustration.
+Suppose you run several shell commands on a regular basis e.g. updates after pulling the latest code.
 You can run these manually like:

 ```sh
 cmd1